 If you're not sure, the best rule is to not park.
 A fine is the least of your problems compared to the stress and time you will lose going to the vehicle impound to try to get it back.

-The disadvantage of these parking lots is having to leave the car away from the city centre or from where you live.
-But they can get you closer to where you need to be and Barcelona has a good public transport network to make up that last part of your trip if needed.
+The disadvantage of these parking lots is having to leave the car away from the center and perhaps even away from the neighborhood where you are staying.
+But Barcelona has an exceptional public transport network and you will not be hard to reach your destination by bus or subway.

 Areas in Barcelona where you can park for free